 2).
 Lead time

 Providing the healthcare professionals with enough advance notice to manage or prepare for out-of-office coverage for their patient, clinic, and institution responsibilities can increase your attendance.
-It’s important to notify healthcare professionals of upcoming investigator/medical meetings at least 2-3 months in advance of the event.
+If you want to know how to increase attendance at meetings, it’s important to notify healthcare professionals of upcoming investigator/medical meetings at least 2-3 months in advance of the event.
 With advanced notice, you can expect about a 70-80% attendance.
 This also depends on the relationship between the sponsor and the healthcare professionals.

 3).
 Get Attendee Input & Optimize Agenda